ArielCoinOrg/arielcoin/README.md

 Ariel Core currently implements the following:

-* Sending/Receiving QTUM coins
+* Sending/Receiving Ariel coins
-* Sending/Receiving QRC20 tokens on the Ariel network
+* Sending/Receiving ARC20 tokens on the Ariel network
 * Staking and creating blocks for the Ariel network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users